Cyril Allcott: Cricket career

 Following the war, Allcott played club cricket in the Napier area before making his first-class cricket debut for Hawke's Bay in February 1921 in a match against a touring Australian side.
 He went on to play the majority of his domestic first-class cricket for Auckland between 1921/22 and 1931/32.
 He played as an allrounder who bowled slow left-arm orthodox deliveries and batted left-handed.

 Much of Allcott's cricket was played in the years immediately before New Zealand gained Test match status.
 He toured Australia in 1925/26 and England in 1927 with New Zealand representative sides before playing in New Zealand's third and fourth Test matches in 1930 against the touring England side.
-He toured England with New Zealand in 1931, playing in all three Test matches on the tour as well as being responsible for managing the teams finances during the tour, before making his final Test appearance in the last Test of the home series against South Africa in 1932.
+He toured England with New Zealand in 1931, playing in all three Test matches on the tour as well as being responsible for managing the team's finances during the tour, before making his final Test appearance in the last Test of the home series against South Africa in 1932.
 He scored a total of 113 runs and took six wickets in his six Test matches, with his Wisden obituary noting that although he was a "good allrounder" who had a number of "notable performances" in first-class matches to his name, he had "achieved little in Test cricket"―although in 1932 the almanack had described his batting partnership with Tom Lowry in the first Test against England, which New Zealand drew, as "determined".

 Allcott's final Test appearance was the last of his first-class career until he played a single match for Otago against Auckland in the 1945/46 Plunket Shield, having played a domestic non first-class match for the side during World War II and club cricket in Dunedin for Kaikorai during World War II―the Evening Star newspaper reporting that despite his age he was still bowling unchanged in club cricket for "close on three hours", his left-arm inswing deliveries still "pretty difficult to play".
 In his final first-class match he bowled 38 eight-ball overs and took three wickets, despite fracturing a toe whilst batting.